Furore, the Amalfi Coast's Own Fjord

 Close to the "monazzeni" there is an old paper factory, complete with paper press and a mill, which houses Furore's Eco Museum and botanical garden.

 Each year, on the first Sunday of July, the 30-meter high bridge which spans the fiord becomes the stage for the MarMeeting, world high diving championship.
-A thrilling event which can be watched from the Furore beach.
+This thrilling event, in which divers plunge into the Mediterranean from great heights, can be watched from the Furore beach.

 Some 3000 steps link the fjord with the houses of Furore, steps which, until the 1990s, provided the only connection between the area's high and low lands.
 These steps climb as high as Agerola, linking up with the Sentiero degli Dei.